Ko-Sai/camera_calibration_pipeline/README.md

 ### Usage Instruction

  - You can mount 3 cameras on the stand vertically and do the calibration at the same time.
- - You need to make sure the camera lens are clear, if not, you need to wipe them off. ***(Even after wiping, if the image is still blurred, you can adjust the screw on the camera until the image is fine)***
+ - You need to make sure the camera lens are clear, if not, you need to wipe them off.

  For camera calibration, you can follow the steps below.